ziyaj/db_project/project_final/80_project_final_README.txt

+== Short descriptions of project ==

+We designed and implemented an application for university students to exchange eaach other's residence.

+== Accomplishment ==

+a) Our application enables users to log in as traveler, host or Administrator.
+Users can also register as a host.
+b) After successfully loging in, travellers can
+   - Find postings with different criteria
+   - Sign/Cancel contracts
+   - Rate Hosts
+c) After successfully loging in, Hosts can
+   - Make a post
+   - Manage his own posts
+   - See his own contracts
+   - Rate a traveler
+d) After successfully loging in, Administrator can do basic management tasks such as
+   - Browsing host/traveller info,
+   - Search hosts
+   - Delete hosts by ID
+   - Award travelers who has have been to every universities

 == Changes in database schema ==

 a) We merged "Residence" with "Host" because we assume that each host, who is a university student, can only live in one place.